 The tenocyte is primarily responsible for maintaining the extracellular matrix in response to its environment.
-Thus, changes in tendon load and biochemical milieu will be sensed by the tendon cell and result in a cascade of responses (cell activation, proteoglycan expression and changes in collagen type).
-The tendon's adaptation to compressive loads that occurs in the development of fibrocartilage within wrap-around tendons, or with transient (direct blow) or chronic (entheseal pathology) overload.
-It is unclear how collagen disruption/tearing models of tendon pathology account for these features.
+Thus, changes in tendon load and biochemical milieu will be sensed by the tendon cell and result in a cascade of responses (cell activation, proteoglycan expression and changes in collagen type).^{36 37} Similarly, a tendon cell-based response logically explains the tendon's adaptation to compressive loads that occurs in the development of fibrocartilage within wrap-around tendons,38 or with transient (direct blow)39 or chronic (entheseal pathology) overload.40 It is unclear how collagen disruption/tearing models of tendon pathology account for these features.